BeffJezos/vasgit/README.md

 **Professional Git workflows and AI IDE rules for solo developers.**

-Vasgit is a collection of battle-tested development workflow templates for AI-assisted solo development.
+A **template repository** with battle-tested development workflow templates for AI-assisted solo development.
+Not a framework or library - just ready-to-use rules files you copy into your projects.
 Get clean Git history, professional commit standards, and the "top" confirmation workflow that prevents broken commits.

-## What is Vasgit?

-A **template repository** that provides ready-to-use AI IDE rules files.
-Not a framework or library - just templates you copy into your projects.

 ## Features